dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2020_07_04-dotnet-for-beginners.md

 > Hey folks, look we're different now, we are cross platform, we run everywhere and we want you to have a great experience.
 Here's a bunch of things which can help you on your journey.

-Unfortunately what users \*actually\* understand:
+Unfortunately what users \*actually\* understand is:

-> Hey, so .NET is a Microsoft product and it mostly only works with other Microsoft products, so here's a bunch of stuff which you really should use!
+> Hey, so .NET is a Microsoft product and it mostly only works with other Microsoft products, so here's a bunch of stuff which you will have to use!

 On one hand Microsoft wants to create this new brand of an open source, cross platform development tool chain and yet on another they push Visual Studio and Azure whenever they talk .NET.
-This is sending mixed messaging and confusing new developers, detracting from .NET's actual brilliance and doing a massive disservice to the entire development platform.
-The frustrating thing is that the more .NET is becoming open to the world, the more Microsoft is pushing for their proprietary tools.
-Nowadays when you watch some of the most iconic .NET employees give a talk it's only 50% .NET and the other 50% advertising Windows, Edge and Bing.
-This is not what most .NET developers came to see and it doesn't happen in other programming communities either such as Node.js, Rust or Go.
-Besides that, if someone advertises every new Microsoft flavour of the month then they also lose credibility over time.
+This is sending mixed messages and confusing new developers, detracting from .NET's actual brilliance and doing a massive disservice to the entire development platform.
+The frustrating thing is that the more .NET is becoming open to the world, the more Microsoft is pushing for their own proprietary tools.
+Nowadays when you watch some of the most iconic .NET employees giving a talk on .NET then it's only 50% .NET and the rest advertising Windows, Edge and Bing.
+This is not what most .NET developers came to see and it doesn't happen in other programming communities such as Node.js, Rust or Go either.
+Besides that, if someone constantly advertises every new Microsoft flavour of the month then they also lose developer credibility over time.

 The other thing is that [questions and answers like these](https://www.reddit.com/r/csharp/comments/htlgsr/vs_or_vs_code_problem/) need to stop: